matomo-org/developer-documentation/docs/Hooks.md

 - [TaskScheduler.getScheduledTasks](#taskschedulergetscheduledtasks)

 #### TaskScheduler.getScheduledTasks
-_Defined in [Piwik/TaskScheduler](https://github.com/piwik/piwik/blob/master/core/TaskScheduler.php) in line [76](https://github.com/piwik/piwik/blob/master/core/TaskScheduler.php#L76)_
+_Defined in [Piwik/TaskScheduler](https://github.com/piwik/piwik/blob/master/core/TaskScheduler.php) in line [81](https://github.com/piwik/piwik/blob/master/core/TaskScheduler.php#L81)_

-This event can be used to register any tasks that you may want to schedule on a regular basis.
-For instance hourly, daily, weekly or monthly.
-It is comparable to a cronjob.
-The registered method will be executed depending on the interval that you specify.
-See `Piwik\ScheduledTask` for more information.

-Example:
+Triggered when the TaskScheduler runs scheduled tasks.
+Collects all the tasks that will be run.

+Subscribe to this event to schedule code execution on an hourly, daily, weekly or monthly basis.

+**Example**

 ```
 public function getScheduledTasks(&$tasks)
 {